-Guide to mortgage closing costs: What average mortgage costs are, and how to keep yours low
+Guide to mortgage closing costs: Average mortgage costs and how to keep yours low

 Closing costs when you buy or refinance a home

-First-timers may be shocked at the amount of mortgage closing costs required to buy a home.
-And those who refinance get another shock, because when you buy a home, you often split some or all of the closing costs.
-But when you refinance, they’re all yours.
-This guide provides a complete list of the most common closing costs, average closing costs by state, and tips on what you can do to minimize them.Verify your new rate (Jun 18th, 2018)
+This guide provides a complete list of the most common closing costs, average closing costs by state, and tips on what you can do to minimize them.Verify your new rate (Sep 19th, 2018)

 How much are closing costs?